cozy/cozy-stack/docs/data-system.md

 This type name cannot contain `/`, and it should be unique among all developers, it is recommended to use the Java naming convention with a domain you own.

 All CozyCloud types will be prefixed by io.cozy and be pluralized.
-Example :
+Example:
 `/data/io.cozy.events/6494e0ac-dfcb-11e5-88c1-472e84a9cbee` Where, `io.cozy.` is
 the developer specific prefix, `events` the actual type, and `6494e0ac-dfcb-11e5-88c1-472e84a9cbee` the document's unique id .